Planning customer services standards

 - provide a same day inspection service for requests received before 10.30am, or within the statutory time period where this is not possible;

-- inspect all key elements of work and adapt our inspection service to meet developers' needs;
+- inspect all key elements of work and adapt our inspection service to meet developers' needs; and

 - provide advice where contraventions are found and issue a completion certificate, on request, when works are satisfactorily completed.